climber2002/zendesk-search/README.md

 ### Run all tests

 The project uses `rspec` as the test framework.
-Just run all specs by running following command,
+Run following command to run all the tests:

 ```bash
 rspec